yonixw/jenkins-ci-cli/README.md

 Please note that Github does have some tools to run a workflow locally, but they are not official and bring me back to my requirement of "Top player".
 Gitlab is not fully open-sourced but it is open sourced enough for me to get the fully featured CI runner as a docker.

 Between my two finalists, I dabbled in gitlab but then realy wanted to try Jenkins as a solution.
-As, one, it is realy open sourced. and, two, I saw it being used mutliple times in very repectables companies.
+As, one, it is really open sourced. and, two, I saw it being used mutliple times in very repectables companies.
+Which gave me an apataite to make it work.
+And for the final reason, I understand that a gitlab CI file cannot add steps dinamiclly (like per item in an input list) which is a downgrade compared to Azure Devops and Jenkins.

+## Trying out Jenkins